Andrew Brel: Emigration

 In 1985, aged 24 and with some skills as a performing and recording musician, Brel left Apartheid South Africa for a new life in England, arriving with a total of £1,500 and no plan beyond playing music for money.
 At that time Greece was a half member of the EU, entitling Greek passport holder Brel to the right of residence in the UK.

 Brel was well received from the outset in the UK where his one-man show led to a stream of bookings on the Pub and club circuit.
 Soon after arrival he began a 3-year Saturday night 'sold-out' stint at Bo-Jangles, a wine bar owned by a music Industry personality in Hampton Wick, South West London.
 Bo Jangles was at that time a trending in-place for musicians where being the featured attraction every Saturday night led to many musical introductions and album recording opportunities.
 Providing the social network that formed the start of a new life in the UK.

 Within one year of arriving in the UK, aged 25 in 1986, Brel bought his first home on the Thames Riverbank near Hampton Court in the picturesque Surrey village of East Molesey.

-From 1986 until 1991 he owned and operated Hampton Court Studios at no 3 Bridge Road, working as a music writer and producer, developing new talent and creating original musical copyrights.
+From 1986 until 1991 he owned and operated Hampton Court Studios at Number 3 Bridge Road, East Molesey, working as a music writer and producer, developing new talent and creating original musical copyrights.
 This period included producing the original demos of the Dogs D'Amour which led to their record deal with China Records, launching a colorful chapter in British cartoon Rock and Roll.
 After 8-hour studio sessions on most days, in the evenings Brel continued public performances as a guitarist/singer, increasingly in duo context with musicians including Duncan Mackay (10cc), John Edwards (Status Quo) and Ronnie Johnson (Van Morrison).

 Throughout the 1980s, at a time when the UK enjoyed a thriving live music culture in the smoky pubs where people would meet and socialize, Brel averaged six nights a week of live gigs in many of London's most musical pub gigs and five full-price sessions a week in Hampton Court Studios.